 Once we began the integrative approach with her, we were quickly able to significantly decrease the Atarax which she had been taking since seven months of age.

 Healing eczema with diet

 As an integrative pediatrician, my job is to look at all the information and testing that has already been done by the pediatrician or specialists.
-I put it altogether to make sense of it in the big picture.
+I put it all together to make sense of it in the big picture.
 For eczema, we specifically look at allergies (both food and environmental), nutrition, gut health, supplements and the barrier of the skin.
 This information helps us figure out what the best approach is for that particular child.

 One of the underlying triggers for eczema can be food related.
 Dairy and eggs are two of the biggest culprits, (our young patient was allergic to both of these) but there are several other foods that can play a role as well.

 She was already off dairy with her known allergy, and she ended up drinking a great deal of soy milk daily.
-Since many people with a dairy sensitivity also have an issues with soy, we began to wean her off of the soy milk.
+Since many people with a dairy sensitivity also have issues with soy, we began to wean her off of the soy milk.